badbeardd/Rope-experimental/README.md

 The main point of it is experimenting with original code and getting new results from existing features, also adding something new.
 Main difference: this is the only Linux-compatible fork of Rope, and what do I mean by that is original Rope will work, but you can't change anything in GUI (scroll does not work).

+If you want to contribute, please make pull requests to dev branch.
+Thank you!

 ### Even more attention ###

 **This software is made for educational and entertainment purposes.**